jjasghar/chef-book/part2/5-chef-solo.md

 ```
 Yep, it ain't happy.
 Thats cool, that's expected, I just wanted to make sure you saw it in error state before taking a stab at it.

-Ok, so we have a working `chef-solo` process, now lets actually talk about `chef-solo`.
+Ok, so we can run a `chef-solo` process/run, now lets actually talk about `chef-solo`.
 In the simplest terms `chef-solo` is a local provisioning software that runs through some predetermined configuration decisions, and spits out the machine how you say it should. `chef-solo`, nay all of chef, uses a compiled top down set of instuctions, or _recipes_, to build the machine how you want it to be.
 As you can see with the `Compiling Cookbooks...` line.

 In a more elegant quote from the [docs](http://docs.opscode.com/chef_solo.html) on the opscode side:
 > chef-solo is an open source version of the chef-client that allows using cookbooks with nodes without requiring access to a server. chef-solo runs locally and requires that a cookbook (and any of its dependencies) be on the same physical disk as the node.